kaleem68/Blogs-Drafts/README.md

-This repo contains draft blogs that are in progress.
+This repo contains draft blogs that are either in progress, cancelled or published.